Feed Better. Feel Better.®

 The good news?
-Finding a latch that works for your baby and feels good for your body is possible—and it’s often simpler than it seems.
-Let’s look at three common latching mistakes and how to adjust them for a more comfortable and effective feeding experience.
+Finding a latch that works for your baby—and feels good for your body—is possible.
+And it’s often simpler than it seems.
+Let’s look at three sneaky causes of shallow latch problems and how to fix them for a deeper, more comfortable latch.

 One common issue is positioning your baby too high, with their mouth too close to your nipple before they’ve had a chance to open wide.
 This can lead to your baby sucking, biting, or even chewing your nipple into their mouth.
 Not only is that painful, but it also makes it harder for them to get a deep latch.